A 5-Second Guide To What Traders Are Talking About This Morning

-Our friend Dave Lutz of Stifel, Nicolaus passes along the topics about which he is talking about this morning.
+From Dave Lutz of Stifel, Nicolaus, here’s an ultra-quick guide to what traders are talking about this morning.

-It’s pretty quiet, as today is the calm before tomorrow’s Fed storm.
+Morning – Welcome to April Fool’s Day – Overseas Markets are closed – EU, UK, Aussie and Hong Kong.
+FX Markets are still open in thinner trading – Futures are mixed in the US right now.
+The Nikkei got hit on a weaker Tankan survey, but optimism is high into this week’s BOJ meeting.
+While Shanghai composite was basically unchanged, China’s Property developers rallied as housing measures over the weekend were not as severe as feared.

+With no flows from EU, 10Y is reversing last week’s Pension bid, with Yields up 3bp.
+The DXY is under pressure, as the Yen has a big to it, and the € is trying to rally back toward the 200dma.
+Most commodities are under pressure tho, due to weaker than expected PMI data in Asia (Specifically China and India) – Copper off 1.4%, despite disruption at Coldeco’s Chile mine.
+Oil is retreating as well, but seems mostly WTI relative to Brent as the XOM spill threatens increased rhetoric against Keystone XL.

 Business Insider Emails & Alerts